The Premier's Office

 'Councillor Angelov such a pleasure to finally meet you and on behalf on my commission welcome you to Europolis.
 Unfortunately the circumstances of various conflicts have arisen and they must take precedence of our meeting today.
 Please be assured I invited you here for your opinions and views and nobody else's so I may hear your briefing on the current situation of your home state.
 Could I invite you to give me such a briefing?'

-Imperial Prussian State
+Imperial Prussian State last edited by

 Angelov made a note to think carefully about his answer, his family, his life was at risk.
 "Thank you Premier Commissioner for letting me voice my view on the matter, I must note I am required by Alekandrov to speak his words publicly....while this is a requirement privately as well, as long as I am not caught I will live.
 Any information you learn here can not be stated in public in any format, you can say an anonymous source even...only a bulgarian would know the following.
 Promise you won't speak about any of these proceedings...."